-I’ve been working from home lately, and have found a lot of joy watching nature come back to life this spring.
-Things change quickly in spring and considering the pandemic we’re living through, even more so in 2020.
-As we adjust to the new reality, all of us at UW-Madison Extension are working on ways to help physically isolated communities stay connected.
-It’s vital to build healthy routines amidst the tumult.
+Amidst the many challenges of early 2020, I found a lot of joy watching nature come back to life during the spring thaw.
+Things change quickly in spring and considering the pandemic we were living through, even more so that year.
+As we adjusted to that changing reality, all of us at UW-Madison Extension worked on ways to help isolated folks stay connected.

-A sit-spot practice is a great way to help you connect with the rhythms of nature, while following public health guidelines.
+A sit-spot practice is a great way to help people connect with the rhythms of nature and local natural communities.
 Sit-spotting is a simple and flexible practice that is focused on understanding a place and cultivating awareness.
 In uncertain times, connecting to place and paying attention to your attention can drastically improve well-being.

 What’s a Sit-Spot?